Home Compare AJG vs ARES

 Arthur J. Gallagher & Co. vs Ares Management: Which Stock Looks Stronger in 2026?

-Arthur J. Gallagher holds the cleaner structural position, with stability as the main driver and growth adding further support.
+The structural profiles are close, with Arthur J. Gallagher carrying a narrow edge on stability.
 Ares Management still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity